jju/tome/rules/fartraveller.md

 ### Zakhara

-As the saying goes among those in Faerûn who know of the place, "To get to Zakhara, go south.
+As the saying goes among those in Dantag who know of the place, "To get to Zakhara, go south.
 Then go south some more."
 Of course, you followed an equally long route when you came north from your place of birth.
 Though it isn't unusual for Zakharans to visit the southern extremes of Faerûn for trading purposes, few of them stray as far from home as you have.

 You might be traveling to discover what wonders are to be found outside the deserts and sword-like mountains of your homeland, or perhaps you are on a pilgrimage to understand the gods that others worship, so that you might better appreciate your own deities.